 (Deprecated) Refinitiv Robust Foundation API (RFA) - Java

-We have something better… At the moment these APIs are still fully supported however they are being reviewed for end-of-life in the coming year (except RFA 8.x).
+We have something better… At the moment these APIs are still fully supported however, end-of-support dates have been announced for RFA 7.x 32-bit and 64-bit.
+Please refer to PCN 206364.
 In the meantime we have a new API that should suit your needs better.

 The Refinitiv Robust Foundation API Java Edition (RFA) is available for download in two versions: RFA 8.X with support for RSSL and RFA 7.X with support for SSL and RSSL protocols.

-IMPORTANT Annoucement: End of support of 32-bit legacy APIs: RFA7.x and SFC, and legacy conversion on Legacy Protocol Convertor on 28th Feb 2026.
+IMPORTANT Annoucement: End of support of 32-bit & 64-bit legacy APIs: RFA7.x and SFC, and legacy conversion on Legacy Protocol Convertor on 28th Feb 2026.
 For more details on support, refer to PCN-206364.

 IMPORTANT Rebranding Annoucement: Starting with version RFA Java 8.2 and 7.7, there are namespace changes to the ValueAdd libraries.
 Please note that all interfaces remain the the same as prior releases of RFA and will remain fully wire compatible.
 Along with RFA packages and in the same location as release notes, a REBRAND text file is available which details impact to existing applications, if ANY, and how to quickly adapt to the re-branded libraries.
 Existing applications will continue to work indefinetly as-is.
 Applications should be proactively rebranded to be able to pick up fixes or support for new compilers and operating systems, available post rebranding release.
 For more details on support, refer to PCN .